Lovor01/editor-tweak/readme.md

 ## Usage

 You can call function with a single namespace-key-value triple, then it sets just one preference.
+You can also use array of preferences, as in second example.
+As a second parameter:
-As a second parameter, put username if you want to limit setting this preference just for this username.
+* put username if you want to limit setting this preference just for this username.
+As a third parameter you must use 'username'
+* use role slug as a second parameter to limit this setting just for this role.
+As a third parameter you must use 'role'

 ```
+setUsernamePreferences({namespace: 'core', key: 'showIconLabels', value: true}, 'admin', 'username');
-setUsernamePreferences({namespace: 'core', key: 'showIconLabels', value: true}, 'admin');
+setUsernamePreferences({namespace: 'core', key: 'showIconLabels', value: true}, 'administrator', 'role');
 ```

 You can call function with multiple triplets, all triplets are objects, but these objects are inside array.
-Here, second parameter of the function is omitted, which means these preferences will be set for all users.
+Here, second parameter and third parameters of the function are omitted, which means these preferences will be set for all users.

 ```
 setUsernamePreferences([